When it comes to managing your work, there are dozens and dozens of project management methodologies to choose from.

 What is agile project management?

-Instead, what you’ll find is that the term “agile project management” covers lots of different agile project management methodologies, all of which draw on some shared agile principles and core values.
+Agile project management covers lots of different agile project management methodologies, all of which draw on some shared agile principles and core values.

 A brief history of agile